 #1 Social Media Monitoring To Identify Potential Crisis and Respond Appropriately

 How do you identify a looming social media crisis?
 Social media monitoring is the answer of course!
+A good media monitoring report can provide vital insights and early warning signs.
 In some cases, you will not be able to see the wrath that might follow after posting on social media.
 The truth is that sometimes content doesn’t work as planned.
 Therefore, even after having multi-level approvals before a post, something might just slip off.
 This makes it important to monitor and identify the response/reaction you get after posting.

 Perhaps the words you used have a double meaning, or you used a hashtag that has a negative past without your knowledge.
 In other cases, you might think you are right, but social media users take your message completely out of context.
 Therefore, through monitoring, this is the only way you can be able to identify when to respond to negative reputation.
 An advantage of monitoring is that you can gain control of a situation before it gets out of hand.
 Consider a company that posts on Twitter or Instagram on Friday evening and doesn’t monitor the response.
 To begin with, people have more free time on the weekends.
 This is when social media stories are re-shared and people tagged.
 If you don’t maintain close monitoring, by next login the damage will already be almost permanent.

 Therefore, employ close social media monitoring.
 It is the only way to know what is going on.
 Don’t wait for your reputation to be completely damaged before you respond.
 There are several social media monitoring techniques that you can employ.

 If you realize that you made a mistake, don’t go ahead and cover the mistake like Uber did.
 Already the damage might be extensively done!
 There are many critics online waiting for you to blunder and take the chance to destroy your reputation.
 Therefore, these might have captured the new post you sent and are ready to attack.
 After the incident breaks off, don’t jump to a conclusion.